 You can start preparing your organisation for certification to Cyber Essentials using a free online tool that helps you gauge your current level of cyber security in relation to where you need to be to achieve Cyber Essentials.
 The Cyber Essentials Readiness Tool includes a series of guidance documents written for non-technical people, to help you understand the five controls and how they apply to your business.
 Your answers to the Readiness Tool questionnaire will inform the tailored guidance and step by step action plan which will be presented to you when you reach the end of the Readiness Tool.

 Get help from a Certification Body

 If you have a complex company structure or require some specific help and advice, help is at hand.
 The delivery of Cyber Essentials (basic and Plus) assessments is licensed to a team of qualified cyber security companies who are located around the United Kingdom and Crown Dependencies.
 These companies are known as Certification Bodies.
-Many of these security companies are also licensed to assist organisations with IASME Governance.
+Many of these security companies are also licensed to assist organisations with IASME Cyber Assurance.
 They are available to offer consulting services to help you understand the assessment questions, how they relate to your company and what steps you need to take to achieve certification.

 You can contact a licensed Certification Body near you who will be able to help you prepare for certification.

 Go to the NCSC website